NSHipster/articles/2013-04-29-mklocalsearch.md

 ref: "http://developer.apple.com/library/ios/#documentation/MapKit/Reference/MKLocalSearch/Reference/Reference.html"
 category: Cocoa
 rating: 7.1
-description: "In all of the hubbub of torch burning and pitchfork raising, you may have completely missed a slew of additions to MapKit in iOS 6.1."
+excerpt: "In all of the hubbub of torch burning and pitchfork raising, you may have completely missed a slew of additions to MapKit in iOS 6.1."
 ---

 Look, we get it: people are upset about Apple Maps.